VGCQ/SDD_ViT/README.md

-# SDD_ViT
-Sparse Double Descent in Vision Transformers: real or phantom threat?
+# Sparse Double Descent in Vision Transformers: real or phantom threat?